IBatashev/MCEScreening/README.md

 - (optional) Add scripts for automatic processing of the calculations - see 'custodian' package
 - clean all project files from test things, make them easier to use - less variables to change before runs
 - add instructions on how to use MCES
+- new flowchart for executor
+- fix polymorphs
+- Gd5Ge2Si2 MCL referense
+- Add whole volume change to the calculation
+- try deformatons in step of 5%(4%) and in both directions
+- Make plots of Mag Field vs Magneto-elasticity
+- add rounding to numbers before they go into .csv

 - simplify executor
 - hide output messages (make rsync silent at least and maybe ame everything mere readable, also think of how to populate warnings, and jobfiles are perhaps unnecessary)
 - symcheck is unfinished, is it even necessary?
+- add a warning for big change in mag field after calculation

 - Test results:
     - symmetries (bravais + group number)
     - moments (total)
     - moments by elements
     - geometry (volume + a,b,c)
+    - number of atoms in structure
     - if the deformations are done the way we expected
-    - time to complete total
-    - time to complete average
     - average memory use
-    - number of warnings
+    - total number of warnings
-    - number of repeated calcculations
+    - total number of repeated calculations
+    - try different ways to estimate magneto elastic

 ---
     nn and nnn distance as screening parameter - check free volume as screening parameter (compare total cell volume with volume occupied by atoms wigner sietz spheres?)